svilkata/computer_store/README.md

 * secured password change
 * secured admin user change
 * secured adding new employee of Computer store
-* secured (MVC secured and Rest JSON secured via @AuthenticationPrincipal) - adding/removing items or changing quantities of the basket or just viewing the basket, confirming basket into the final order, final order details and view final orders
+* secured (MVC @Controller secured and also @RestController JSON secured - both via @AuthenticationPrincipal) - adding/removing items or changing quantities of the basket or just viewing the basket, confirming basket into the final order, final order details, view final orders and change status of a final order.

 ### Error Handling
 1. Spring security default re-direct to login page for not allowed operations/wrong urls - from anonymous users